 A warranty and service booklet accompanies each vehicle when it is delivered.
-This booklet contains a coupon entitling you to a free service inspection after 2,500 km (1,500 miles) running.
+This booklet contains a coupon entitling you to a service inspection after 2,500 km (1,500 miles).
 If possible, let the dealer who supplied the vehicle carry out this service inspection.
 Any of our dealers, however, can do this if required.
+If our six-month guarantee is to apply, we make one absolute condition and that is that the above-mentioned inspection is carried out at roughly the mileage shown and that the vehicle has been looked after in accordance with the instructions given in this book.